Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 How do I debug a complex formula?
 Build it incrementally.
 Use a developer console anonymous block to evaluate sub-expressions.
 Or paste pieces into a "Calculate" formula sandbox field.

-What's the order of evaluation?
-Standard mathematical precedence: parentheses → unary → multiplication/division → addition/subtraction → comparison → AND → OR.
+What is the order of evaluation?
+Standard mathematical precedence: parentheses, unary, multiplication and division, addition and subtraction, comparison, AND, OR.
 Wrap with parentheses if in doubt.

 Are formula fields stored?
-No — they're calculated on read.
-So they don't take up storage but do count against compiled-formula complexity limits per object.
+No. They are calculated on read.
+So they do not take up storage but do count against compiled-formula complexity limits per object.

 What about negative number formatting?
-Use IF + ABS:
+Use IF plus ABS:

 IF( Amount < 0, "(" & TEXT(ABS(Amount)) & ")", TEXT(Amount))

 Can Agentforce generate formulas for me?
-Yes — Agentforce in Setup includes a formula assistant.
-Treat it as a starting point; always test.
+Yes.
+Agentforce in Setup includes a formula assistant.
+Treat it as a starting point; always test, especially for edge cases involving nulls, picklist API names, and timezone math.

-Master these 25; you'll handle 90% of real formula work.
+Master these 25 and you will handle 90 percent of real formula work.
 Combine them deliberately.
 Refactor when nesting gets ugly.
-Reach for Apex when formulas hit their ceiling.
+Reach for Apex when formulas hit their ceiling, and document everything you build, because the next admin to inherit your formulas will be very grateful.

 Share this article